 This group makes an inventory of all specific facilities for students: the type and categories of facilities, the authority being responsible for it (the faculty, the department, the management of Hogent, Sovoreg, etc.).
-Examples of such facilities are: PC-software for students experiencing dyslexia, books with another and bigger font type for students who have a visual disability special attention for the modification of the behavior of students experiencing ADHD and ADD etc.
+Examples of such facilities are: PC-software for students experiencing dyslexia, books with another and bigger font type for students who are visually handicapped, special attention for the modification of the behavior of students experiencing ADHD and ADD etc.